 The B.O.B. will begin using the herbs right away, and the peppers and tomatoes and some of the other vegetable items will come later in the growing season.
 The LiveWall is located on the north side of the B.O.B., and is easily accessible.
-To learn more visit www.thegilmorecollection.com.
-To see video of the planting check out ABC affiliate WZZMs coverage of the event.
+To learn more visit The Gilmore Collection.